 I woke up in tears and I couldn’t go back to sleep.

 I couldn’t go back to sleep.
 Because something was wrong.
 Someone was again changing me without my knowledge.
-Someone was again waiting for my gratitude to fill the words of my lifeless words of thanks.
+Someone was again waiting for my gratitude to fill my lifeless words of thanks.

 The point of forgeting – the forceful hands of God trying to pry open my hands, the painful flying away of my pain, the painful end of my love, the hideous and disgusting sight of my hands wanting something, anything to hold again at any cost.